 Conway's Law Is True

 Conway’s Law states that a system design is influenced by the organization’s communication structure building the system.
 If the communication flows are complex, the systems will also be complex.
-I look at the flow of information in a company to help me understand their systems.
+I look at the flow of information in a company to help me understand its systems.
 If the flow of company information is inefficient, I will propose a better solution.